-Our woven blankets, decorative woven pillows, woven wall tapestries and woven tote bags are made on demand to create a one-of-a-kind item that is both functional and luxurious.
+Our woven blankets, decorative woven pillows, woven wall tapestries, and woven tote bags are made on demand to create one-of-a-kind items that are both functional and luxurious.

 Woven Blankets (100% Cotton) |